vibinabraham/vibinabraham.github.io/content/software/_index.md

 ## FermiCluster Package

-[FermiCluster](https://github.com/vibinabraham/FermiCluster) is a Python library that efficiently solves fermionic many-body problems by partitioning systems into strongly interacting clusters and utilizing approximate methods to capture their interactions.
-It can solve upto 42 orbitals in 42 electrons active space using this implementation.
+[FermiCluster](https://github.com/vibinabraham/FermiCluster) is a Python library that efficiently solves fermionic many-body problems by partitioning systems into strongly interacting clusters and utilizing approximate methods to capture correlation between clusters.